kanidm/kanidm/README.md

-# Rs Identity Manager
+# Kanidm

-rsidm is an identity management platform written in rust.
+Kanidm is an identity management platform written in rust.
 Our goals are:

 * Modern identity management platform
 * Simple to deploy and integrate with